Logarithmic motivic homotopy theory: Construction of logarithmic motivic homotopy categories

 For every integer $j\geq 0$, we set $\cG_j:=\colimit_{i\in I} \cF_{ij}$.
 Since $\Omega_{\Gmm}$ commutes with filtered colimits (since its left adjoint $\Sigma_{\Gmm}$ preserves $\omega$-compact objects), we have an equivalence $\cG_j\xrightarrow{\simeq} \Omega_{\Gmm}\cG_{j+1}$.
 Hence we can form the $\Gmm$-spectrum in $\inflogSH_{\tau}^\eff(S, \Lambda)$

 One can readily check that $\cG$ is indeed the filtered colimit of $\{\cF_i\}_{i\in I}$.
 Since we have equivalences of spaces (we omit $\Lambda$ for brevity)

 we conclude.
-In light of Lemma \ref{alter.7}, we get the statement about compact generations as well. \end{proof} \begin{rmk} A similar argument show that $\inflogH_{dNis}(S)$ and $\inflogH_{\ast,dNis}(S)$ are compactly generated $\infty$-categories as well, for every fs noetherian log scheme $S$.
-A similar result holds for the $\SmAdm$-variants. \end{rmk}
+In light of Lemma \ref{alter.7}, we get the statement about compact generations as well. \end{proof} \begin{rmk} A similar argument show that $\inflogH(S)$ and $\inflogH_{\ast}(S)$ are compactly generated $\infty$-categories as well, for every $S\in \Sch_{noeth}$. \end{rmk}

 \begin{rmk}Let $S$ be any scheme, with trivial log structure.
 Let $\Lambda$ be a commutative connective ring spectrum.
-The $\infty$-categories $\infShv_{\tau}(S, \Lambda)= \infShv_{\tau}(\lSm/S, \Lambda)$ are compactly generated if $\tau=sNis$ or if $\tau=\set$ and $\Lambda$ is eventually coconnective.
+The $\infty$-categories $\infShv_{\tau}(\lSm/S, \Lambda)$ are compactly generated if $\tau=sNis$ or if $\tau=\set$ and $\Lambda$ is eventually coconnective.
 This follows using the same argument of \cite[Proposition 2.4.20]{AGV} (see also \cite[Remark 2.4.23]{AGV}), by showing that in both cases that $\Lambda_\tau(X)$ is compact for every $X\in \lSm/S$.
-We argument can be used to show that the construction of $\inflogDA(S,\Lambda)$ starting from $\SmlSm/S$ produces a compactly generated stable $\infty$-category without noetherianity assumption.
+Our argument can be used to show that the construction of $\inflogDA(S,\Lambda)$ starting from $\SmlSm/S$ produces a compactly generated stable $\infty$-category without noetherianity assumption.
 Note that this argument would break if $\Lambda = \Sphere$ (which is clearly not eventually coconnective). \end{rmk}